 For most people, this is due to genetic or familial factors.

 Excessive hair may be due to underlying medical problems.
-These conditions are associated hormonal disturbances (e.g polycystic ovarian syndrome, androgen excess, thyroid disorders etc) resulting in extra hair growth.
-Besides excessive hair, these patients have other signs and symptoms of hormonal disturbance such as weight gain, deepening of voice, pimples and menstrual irregularities.
+These conditions are associated with hormonal disturbances (e.g polycystic ovarian syndrome, androgen excess, thyroid disorders, etc) resulting in extra hair growth.
+Besides excessive hair, these patients have other signs and symptoms of hormonal disturbance such as weight gain, deepening of the voice, pimples, and menstrual irregularities.

 Occasionally excessive hair can be due to use of certain medications such as ciclosporin A, potent topical steroid, self or spousal use of minoxidil.

 Temporary Hair Removal Methods

 This involves removal of hair only to level of skin.
 The hair quickly grows back.
 This includes use of manual or electrical devices such as shavers, trimmers etc. as well as use of depilatory creams which chemically dissolve the hair.

 This involves removal of hair including the root.
 The hair grows back within days or weeks .This includes use of waxing, threading, plucking, mechanical devices which grasps the hair and pull them out.

 Laser hair removal is considered the best method of permanent hair reduction currently available.
 The procedure makes use of intense light source of specific wavelength to heat up and destroy hair follicle selectively.
 The laser energy is absorbed by the pigment within follicle and the heat generated in the process is enough to burn the hair follicle without causing much injury to surrounding tissues.
 Hair removal lasers include long-pulsed Nd:YAG laser(1064nm), long-pulsed Alexandrite laser(755nm) and Diode laser(810nm).